rlane/oort3/shared/api/README.md

   - [`Ability::Boost`](prelude::Ability::Boost): Fighter and missile only.
 Applies a 100 m/s² forward acceleration for 2s.
 Reloads in 10s.
   - [`Ability::ShapedCharge`](prelude::Ability::ShapedCharge): Missile only. [`explode()`][prelude::explode] will create a jet of shrapnel instead of a circle.
   - [`Ability::Decoy`](prelude::Ability::Decoy): Torpedo only.
 Mimics the radar signature of a Cruiser for 0.5s.
 Reloads in 10s.
+  - [`Ability::Shield`](prelude::Ability::Shield): Cruiser only.
+Deflects damage for 1s.
+Reloads in 5s.

 ## Scalar Math